b78sudip/Case-Study-1---GDP-vs-EdStats/README.md

 In this study an attempt was made to answer the questions below:

         1. Merge the data based on the country shortcode.
 How many of the IDs match?
         2. Sort the data frame in ascending order by GDP (so United States is last).
 What is the 13th country in the resulting data      frame?
         3. What are the average GDP rankings for the "High income: OECD" and "High income: nonOECD" groups?
         4. Show the distribution of GDP value for all the countries and color plots by income group.
 Use ggplot2 to create your plot.
         5. Provide summary statistics of GDP by income groups.
         6. Cut the GDP ranking into 5 separate quantile groups.
 Make a table versus Income.Group.
 How many countries are Lower middle income but among the 38 nations with highest GDP?

 Directories & File Locations:
 -----------------------------

 The root directory contains 3 sub-directories:

         Data (Directory):       This directory contains data files R (Directory):          This directory contains R scripts.
         Charts & Graphs:        This directory contains the graphs or charts produced in this project.

 Also root directory contains the following files:

+        Readme File:            This file describes the project details and gives the structure of directories and file locations.
+        Make File:              This is the make file that calls for different R scripts sequentially.
+        .rmd File:              This file contains the script for R-Markdown.
+        .md File:               This shows the output of R-Markdown.
+        .html File:             This is the HTML code for R-Markdown.